muathali/notes/docs/light/fcp.md

 - Click on a clip to split it into two clips at that point:
 - The new edit is indicated with a dashed line for now.
 It's called a through edit because the two frames around the edit are actually sequential.
 If you change your mind, through edits can be selected (with the Select tool) and deleted, healing the clip as if it was never bladed.

 There's another way to blade that gives the same result, but without switching tools.
-As the video plays back, you can press **⌘B** to break up the current clip at the Playhead, and the strength of this approach is that you can blade a clip while it's playing.
+As the video plays back, you can press **⌘B** to break up the current clip at the Play head, and the strength of this approach is that you can blade a clip while it's playing.
 That's certainly handy from time to time, but Blade (either way) shouldn't be your first choice.
 If you want to make a clip shorter, Trim Start and Trim End are more efficient.
 If you want to delete part of a clip, it's not the best for that either

 ### Selecting part of a clip